Asia

 My 11-year-old camel handler loved on his animals during the ride.
 Photo Credit: Catherine Parker

-Now technology helps them with 4×4 Toyotas and smart phones for navigation but the old ways still are important.
-Most families live closer to schools during the year though most kids learn to tend to animals as well.
+Now, technology helps them with 4×4 Toyotas and smartphones for navigation, but the old ways are still important.
+Most families live closer to schools during the year, though kids learn to tend to animals as well.

 The Wadi Rum Desert in Movies

-The Wadi Rum desert has been in several movies.
-Do some research the easy way by watching a movie.
+The Wadi Rum desert is featured in several movies.
+Before my trip, I did some research the easy way by watching movies.

-Lawrence of Arabia–Top of the list is the 1963 Academy Award Winner for Best Picture.
-It’s a must.
-Tells the true story of T.E.
+Lawrence of Arabia–On top of the list is the 1963 Academy Award Winner for Best Picture, it tells the true story of T.E.
 Lawrence, a British soldier dispatched to Arabia to find Prince Faisal.
-Then leads a group of warring tribes to run the Ottomans out of Arabia during the Arab Revolt.
+Then, he led a group of warring tribes to run the Ottomans out of Arabia during the Arab Revolt.

-Filmed in Jordan, the shots of the Wadi Rum desert are stunning.
-Then I downloaded the soundtrack and listened to it during my flight to Jordan.
+Filmed in Jordan, it’s a cinematic masterpiece.
+The shots of the Wadi Rum desert are stunning.
+Then, I downloaded the soundtrack and listened to it during my flight to Jordan.

 Disclosure: